 For video player, the bootup and start up lasts barely one second.

 I hope I will use it in a pair of projects, an autonomous cyclic video player and a CarPC interface.

 Also, I have done tests with the GPIO, although I still haven't used it in any interesting project.

-I'm Technical Engineer in Compunting Systems, currently I'm working at the University of Murcia and also I do some works as freelance in my enterprise inertinc industries, also I'm currently studing a Master in New Technologies in Informatics, specialization in Networks and Telematics, but overall I'm an apassionated of computing and electronics.
+I'm Technical Engineer in Computing Systems, currently I'm working at the University of Murcia and also I do some works as freelance in my enterprise inertinc industries, also I'm currently studing a Master in New Technologies in Informatics, specialization in Networks and Telematics, but overall I'm an apassionated of computing and electronics.
 I have a lot of hobbies, but I cannot dedicate all the time I want, like everyone.

 You can contact with me here.

-The Organic Law of Data Protection protects all the data that may appear both curriculum as the rest of this website, so there is no permissions of any kind to use this information beyond direct contact with the author, and it's specifically excluded all kind of advertising or inclusion in lists.
+The Organic Law of Data Protection protects all the data that may appear both curriculum as the rest of this website, so there is no permissions of any kind to use this information beyond direct contact with the author, and it's specifically excluded all kind of advertising, uses in courses or inclusion in lists.

 If you want, you can send me a message using this form: